-- Catalog: Enter the DSN of the data system, Data QuickBooks Sys.
+- Catalog: Enter the DSN of the data system.

-Select the option to have the connection “made using this security context” in the Security section, and then enter the username and password of a user you created in the SQL Gateway’s Users tab.
+Select the option to have the connection “made using this security context” in the Security section.
+Next, enter the username and password of a user you created in the SQL Gateway’s Users tab.